Adopting a dog is a smart move for most people.

 Lastly, you should consider pet insurance.
 Pawlicy Advisor is vet-recommended and can identify the most affordable insurance for your dog.
 It's a great service.

-Veterinarian costs like routine check-ups aren't bad.
+Vet costs like routine check-ups aren't too bad.
 But procedures like a torn knee cartilage can cost $1,500-3,000.
 Want to play it safe?
-Get Fido insured.
+Get Scooby insured.

 I don't want financial concerns to scare you out of adopting a dog.
 But I also want you to be aware of the costs involved.
 Do your best to budget well.